pa11y/pa11y/MIGRATION.md

   - The `allowedStandards` option has been removed.
 This can still be set by manually adding entries to `pa11y.allowedStandards`
   - The `beforeScript` option has been removed in favour of using actions (if the existing actions don't meet your needs, [please let us know](https://github.com/pa11y/pa11y/issues/228))
-  - The `htmlcs` option has been removed, you can no longer configure the version of HTML CodeSniffer that Pa11y uses (TODO reconsider this)
+  - The `htmlcs` option has been removed, you can no longer configure the version of HTML CodeSniffer that Pa11y uses.
+An alternative would be to fork Pa11y for your individual use and replace HTML CodeSniffer, we'll be reviewing how we allow this again in future
   - The `page` option has been removed, as this was specific to PhantomJS.
 You can set the following options to achieve the same results:
     - `page.headers` can now be set with a new `headers` option
     - `page.settings.userAgent` can now be set with a new `userAgent` option